taw500/Thesis/README.md

 ## Data Availability

-Due to several factors, the full dataset used in this project is **not included** in this repository:
+Due to several factors, the full dataset used in this project is **not included** in this repository but it **can** be obtained upon request.
+Please contact my ING supervisor directly for access.

 * **Size:** The initial raw data is exceptionally large, amounting to several gigabytes per day over a 28-day period.
 The final filtered and processed DataFrame alone is approximately 10 GB.

 * **Commercial data:** The data was purchased by my ING supervisor from a paid platform (https://tardis.dev/#pricing).
-If you require access to the data, please contact my ING supervisor directly.